Non-Negative Bregman Divergence Minimization for Deep Direct Density Ratio Estimation: Experiments

-In this section, we experimentally show how the existing estimators fail to estimate the density ratio when using neural networks and that our proposed estimators succeed.
-To investigate the performances, we consider PU learning.
-For a binary classification problem with labels $y\in\{-1, +1\}$, we consider training a classifier only from $p(\bm{x}\mid y=+1)$ and $p(\bm{x})$ to find a positive data point in test data sampled from $p(\bm{x})$.
-The goal is to maximize the \emph{area under the receiver operating characteristic} (AUROC) curve, which is a criterion used for anomaly detection, by estimating the density ratio $r^*(\bm{x})=p(\bm{x}\mid y=+1)/p(\bm{x})$.
-We construct the positive and negative dataset from {\tt CIFAR-10}\footnote{See \url{ https://www.cs.toronto.edu/~kriz/cifar.html}.}\citep{Krizhevsky2009LearningML} dataset with $10$ classes.
-The positive dataset comprises `airplane', `automobile', `ship', and `truck'; the negative dataset comprises `bird', `cat', `deer', `dog', `frog', and `horse'.
-We use $1,000$ positive data sampled from $p(\bm{x}\mid y=+1)$ and $1,000$ unlabeled data sampled from $p(\bm{x})$ to train the models.
-Then, we calculate the AUROCs using $10,000$ test data sampled from $p(\bm{x})$.
-In this case, it is desirable to set $C < \frac{1}{2}$ because $\frac{p(\bm{x}\mid y=+1)}{0.5p(\bm{x}\mid y=+1) + 0.5p(\bm{x}\mid y=-1)}=\frac{1}{0.5 + 0.5\frac{p(\bm{x}\mid y=-1)}{p(\bm{x}\mid y=+1)}}$.
-For demonstrative purposes, we use the CNN architecture from the PyTorch tutorial \citep{pytorch}.
-Details of the network structure are shown in Appendix~\ref{sec:app:network2}.
-The model is trained using Adam without weight decay and the parameters \((\beta_1, \beta_2, \epsilon)\) in \citet{kingma2014method} are fixed at the default of PyTorch, namely \((0.9, 0.999, 10^{-8})\).
+To investigate how D3RE prevents train-loss hacking from occurring, we consider a setting of inlier-based outlier detection.
+For binary labels $y\in\{-1, +1\}$, we consider training a classifier only from $p(X\mid y=+1)$ and $p(X)$ to find a positive data point in the test data sampled from $p(X)$.
+The goal is to maximize the area under the receiver operating characteristic (AUROC) curve, which is a criterion often used for anomaly detection, by estimating the density ratio $r^*(X)=p(X\mid y=+1)/p(X)$.
+We construct positive and negative datasets from the {\tt CIFAR-10} \citep{Krizhevsky2009LearningML} dataset with $10$ classes.
+The positive dataset comprises `airplane,' `automobile,' `ship,' and `truck'; the negative dataset comprises `bird,' `cat,' `deer,' `dog,' `frog,' and `horse.'
+We use $1,000$ positive samples generated from $p(X\mid y=+1)$ and $1,000$ unlabeled samples generated from $p(X)$ to train the models.
+Then, we calculate the AUROCs using $10,000$ test samples generated from $p(X)$.
+In this case, it is desirable to set $C < \frac{1}{2}$ because $\frac{p(X\mid y=+1)}{0.5p(X\mid y=+1) + 0.5p(X\mid y=-1)}=\frac{1}{0.5 + 0.5\frac{p(X\mid y=-1)}{p(X\mid y=+1)}}$.
+For demonstrative purposes, we use a basic CNN architecture from the PyTorch tutorial \citep{pytorch}.
+The details are shown in Appendix~\ref{sec:app:network2}.
+The model is trained by the Adam optimizer \citep{kingma2014method} without a weight decay and with the parameters \((\beta_1, \beta_2, \epsilon)\) fixed at the default values of the implementation in PyTorch \citep{pytorch}, namely \((0.9, 0.999, 10^{-8})\).